is a 1985 film directed by Hugh Hudson, produced by Irwin Winkler, and written by Robert Dillion.

 ) comes into the picture.
 Peasy needs more drummer boys, and Ned is just the perfect replacement.
 Now, Tom must rescue his son from the British.

-Should not be confused with the Video Games Revolution 1986
+Not to be confused with the following Video Games

 , Revolution X

 Or the following Films

 : Revolution 1967

 Or the 2013 short story The Revolution